 One-shots allow the GM and the player to try out new things, practice running or playing a certain system, or simply just have fun and/or be silly without long-term consequences.

 Campaigns, on the other hand, can last for a whole year, with each session continuing on from the last.
 Campaigns are the primary way to play RPGs, allowing your characters to develop, level up, and giving the players and the GM a chance to play/run more complicated and longer stories and quests.
 The society plays campaigns during our Wednesday sessions, and mostly one-shots on Sundays but some Game Masters run seperate campaigns on Sundays as well.

 If you want to have a look at what we do, or start playing, come along to one of our sessions, on either Wednesday or Sunday.
 We meet in the Gallery (in the Sheffield University Student’s Union).
 Many players and GMs arrive early and play board games and card games beforehand, so feel free to wander up to people playing such games on these evenings – chances are they’re from NoDDSoc.

-We’ll be do our best to find a game for any new members, even during the course of the year (visit the News page or the Facebook group to find out what games are being run this semester and which want more players).
+We’ll be do our best to find a game for any new members, even during the course of the year (visit the Facebook group to find out what games are being run this semester and which want more players).
 Don’t worry about dice or rulebooks – if you don’t have any, we’re happy to lend you some, either from the society library or other players – we’re a friendly bunch!